Amana28/Facial-Feature-Detector/README.md

 - Increasing the size of the input images beyond 64x64 pixels
 - Use a larger portion of the dataset
 - Tuning hyperparameters such as the learning rate, batch size, and number of epochs

+# Extensions

+- Being able to predict more than one attribute with high accuracy

 ## Contributed by
 - Amanuel Tesfaye